 BCSWomen Lovelace Colloquium

-The BSCWomen Lovelace Colloquium is an annual one day conference for women students studying in computing, or in related subjects.
-Since 2008, the event has provided a platform for undergraduate and master students to share their ideas, network and receive a number of valuable talks from significant figures in both the computing industry, and in academia.
-Read more about the event at the BCSWomen Lovelace Colloquium page.
+The BSCWomen Lovelace Colloquium is an annual one-day conference for women students studying in computing or related subjects.
+Since 2008, the event has provided a platform for undergraduate and Masters students to share their ideas, network and receive a number of valuable talks from significant figures in both the computing industry and academia.